 College Registrar: Job Description, Salary and Requirements

-College registrars might need to compile enrollment statistics and may advise students regarding loan and scholarship eligibility.
+College registrars might need to compile enrollment statistics and might advise students regarding loan and scholarship eligibility.
 They might be responsible for collecting tuition and other related fees.
 Often serving as the department head, a registrar might be responsible for developing and implementing a budget and recommending useful technological updates and implementations to create a more efficient work environment.
 Registrars need to be familiar with college academic policies when advising students on how to meet distribution and graduation requirements and resolving issues related to individual academic records, such as credit attribution.

 A college registrar must be familiar and comfortable with changing technology.
 A bachelor's degree is usually required.
-A master's degree may also be required, and knowledge of computer science might be preferred.
+A master's degree also might be required, and knowledge of computer science might be preferred.
 Registrar positions generally require three to five years of experience in a related area, including a background in supervising other employees.

 A college registrar should be able to work with a variety of people and have exceptional communication skills, including when collaborating with multiple college departments.
 He or she should be highly organized and be able to quickly adapt to change.
 An attention to detail is also necessary.